 The accepted period for harvesting the spears is for six to eight weeks after the first cut.
 When the first cut will occur is entirely weather-dependent but it’s generally during April, although you may find some shoots in March.
 So you will be able to enjoy your crop until well into June.
 Indeed, the British Asparagus Festival in the Vale of Evesham begins on St George’s Day (23 April) and continues until the Summer Solstice.

-To harvest the spears you should cut the stem with a sharp knife 2.5 cm below the surface, when they are no more than 18cm tall.
+To harvest the spears you should cut the stem with a sharp knife 2.5 cm below the surface when they are no more than 18cm tall.
 Check the bed every morning – they grow at a rate of knots.
 A word of warning, though: you should not harvest any spears for the first two years after planting: the plant needs to build up a good, strong root system.
-Having said that, there are some F1 hybrids which, apparently, can be cut the year after planting: you pays your money and you takes your choice.
+Having said that, there are some F1 hybrids which, apparently, can be cut the year after planting: you pay your money and you take your choice.

 After you have planted your asparagus, maintenance is pretty straightforward: hand-weed the bed as and when necessary; mulch with compost in late winter; apply 100g per square metre of general fertiliser in early spring; to prevent damage to the crowns, erect a ‘fence’ made of poles and garden twine and stakes either side of the row to support the top-growth in periods of windy weather (see picture above); cut down yellowed foliage to ground level in autumn.
 And that’s it!